holly12/CP-Branded/readme.md

 <img src="http://gam.s3.amazonaws.com/cdn/cp_branded_ss.png" style = "padding:1px; border:1px solid #021a40;">

-Logo replacement uses javascript to override the `src`, `height`, and `width` attributes of the `hplogo` element.

-The manifest also overrides the default new tab page with custom HTML that redirects to Google.
+The logo is replaced via javascript overriding the `src`, `height`, and `width` attributes of the `hplogo` element.
+There is also an override that redirects the default new tab page to Google.

 **Installation**